timOTdev/0034_web_developer_bootcamp/notes.md

 # Section 24 Intermediate Express
 - New topics: Templates and EJS
+- Templates are dynamic html files used by EJS with .ejs extension
+- You need to create a directory called "views" for the home.ejs file
-- We will be working from MoreExpress > EJSDemo
+- We will be working from MoreExpress > EJSDemo directory on C9
 - Run npm init, create app.js, npm install express --save
 - typing `c9 <filename>` will open the file for you
-- you can also write html in the res.send("") to style code it but we can use render() method for easier styling
+- you can also write html in the res.send("") to style code it but we can use render() method to render an HTML page for easier styling because you can create a stylesheet for the page
 - IE `res.render("dogs.html")
 - EJS stands for embedded javascript

 ### Use res.render() to render HTML(from an EJS file)
 - Rendered from home.ejs and love.ejs
 - Home.ejs should be created in a new folder called views
-- Views folder is a direct name that Express looks for
+- Views folder is a core route name that Express looks for
 ```js
 // app.js
 var express = require("express");